-Of course, if your heart’s set on a puppy, most rescues have them available, too — but for families who don’t have the
+Of course if your heart’s set on a puppy, most rescues have them available, too — but for families who don’t have the

 Your new rescue dog will typically come already fixed, so you don’t have to worry at all about scheduling your pup’s necessary spay or neuter procedure.
 (And for younger dogs, who are adopted out before they’re old enough to get fixed, the rescue will help you arrange the procedure.)

+While adopting a dog from a shelter isn’t free, the fees associated are far below what you’d pay some place else.
 While a pet store or breeder might cost several thousands of dollars, getting that exact same breed from a rescue can cost you under $100.

 That’s more money to spend on toys, food, rainy day funds and all-around spoiling.

 Getting a dog from a rescue won’t leave you with the surprises that bad breeding can (like genetic or temperamental issues that don’t show up until after a dog is in your home).

-Reputable rescues take their jobs seriously, and you’ll likely get a full rundown of your dog's health history and temperament, including how they react to various situations (like around kids or other dogs).
+Reputable rescues take their jobs seriously, and you’ll likely get a full rundown of your dogs health history and temperament, including how they react to various situations (like around kids or other dogs).

-If you’re getting a dog who was fostered, you’ll also be able to talk with the foster family, who knows from experience how your dog behaves in a home environment.
+If you’re getting a dog who was fostered, you’ll also be able to talk with the foster family who knows from experience how your dog behaves in a home environment.

-While all dogs need and deserve love, knowing that your rescue came from a shelter and possibly had a harder past will inspire you to give him the extra love and pampering that he needs to trust you and build an unbreakable bond.
+While all dogs need and deserve love, knowing that your rescue came from a shelter, and possibly had a harder past, will inspire you to give him the extra love and pampering that he needs to trust you and build an unbreakable bond.

 Because there’s nothing like the love of a rescued dog — and maybe you’ll inspire other families to rescue their own dog, too!